L'Jarius Sneed

-L'Jarius Sneed (/lə'dʒæriəs/ lə-JARR-ee-əss; born January 21, 1997) is an American professional football cornerback for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Louisiana Tech Bulldogs and was selected by the Kansas City Chiefs in the fourth round of the 2020 NFL draft.
+L'Jarius Sneed (/lə'dʒæriəs/ lə-JARR-ee-əss; born January 21, 1997) is an American professional football cornerback for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs and was selected by the Chiefs in the fourth round of the 2020 NFL draft.
+He has also played in the NFL for the Tennessee Titans.

 Early life

-After playing wide receiver for Minden High School, Sneed committed to Louisiana Tech on February 3, 2016.
+After playing wide receiver for Minden High School in Minden, Louisiana, Sneed committed to Louisiana Tech on February 3, 2016.

 College career

 Sneed converted to cornerback at Louisiana Tech and saw playing time in his true freshman season, highlighted by an interception return touchdown against Western Kentucky in the Conference USA Championship Game.
 He started about half the games at corner during his sophomore season before moving into a permanent starting role his junior season.
 He moved to free safety before his senior season, and was named second-team all-C-USA after the season.
 Sneed also participated in the 2020 NFLPA Collegiate Bowl.